-The John Paul Stevens Public Interest Fellowships: $5000 for the two eligible applications with the highest scores.
+The John Paul Stevens Public Interest Fellowships: $5000 for the three eligible applications with the highest scores.

 The King Hall Legal Foundation (KHLF) Fellowships: amount dependent on funding